abbyazari/abbyazari.github.io/_pages/join.md

 ## Open Opportunities

 The Azari Research Group (ARG) regularly has openings for interested students.
-Please see below for the current status.
+Please see below for the current status (updated on March 10, 2025).

 Ideal candidates will have experience in data science (e.g. machine learning, statistics, Bayesian methods) and/or plasma science (e.g. fusion, astrophysics, space physics).
 I often support students who wish to join the group with various experiences (outside of those listed above), and those who have taken a break in their professional journey or are pursuing a change in their careers.

+I only work with students through payroll, course credit, or other official opportunities.
+While volunteering is valuable I will always encourage students interested in working with me to pursue paid or credited opportunities.
+Undergraduate opportunities are often prioritized for students who have completed 300 level coursework.

-- Undergraduate Students
+### Undergraduate Students

+  #### Summer 2025

-  **I am recruiting an U of A undergraduate student for a summer research opportunity.**
+  **I am recruiting an U of A undergraduate student for a paid summer research opportunity.**

   Please see [here](https://docs.google.com/document/d/1EseFZvCz8so8lhnpBwoIOo2hUSiEpkoMgfzbbPfqOPI) for more information and how to apply (U of A login required).
+Due March 24th.

+  #### Academic Year 2025 to 2026

+  I host an academic year long research position for U of A physics undergraduate (incl. engphys, geophys) students through PHYS 399/499.

+  Interested candidates should email aazari+phys99 @ ualberta . ca with the subject line YourLastName_Phys99_App (e.g. Tremblay_Phys99_App, Ng_Phys99_App etc) and:
+  - a short (<1 page) description of what you are interested in researching related to ARG and your qualifications
+  - your CV or résumé
+  - a copy of your unofficial transcripts

+Review of applications will begin on August 1st; a response is not guaranteed.

-- Graduate Students
+### Graduate Students

   **I am recruiting for a Master's student for Fall 2025 in ~~[Physics](https://www.ualberta.ca/en/physics/index.html)~~ (deadline passed) and [ECE](https://www.ualberta.ca/en/engineering/electrical-computer-engineering/index.html) (still open).**